MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/semantic-zoom.md

 ## Is this the right control?

-Use a **SemanticZoom** control when you need to show a grouped data set that's large enough that it can’t all be shown on one or two pages.
+Use a **SemanticZoom** control when you need to show a grouped data set that's large enough that it can't all be shown on one or two pages.

 Don't confuse semantic zooming with optical zooming.
 While they share both the same interaction and basic behavior (displaying more or less detail based on a zoom factor), optical zoom refers to the adjustment of magnification for a content area or object such as a photograph.
 For info about a control that performs optical zooming, see the [ScrollViewer](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.scrollviewer) control.